Mainland China reports 16 new cases of coronavirus, 14 more deaths

 The death toll from the outbreak in China had reached 3,213 as of the end of Sunday, up by 14 from the previous day.

-In the central province of Hubei, the epicentre of the outbreak in China, there were 14 new deaths, with the provincial capital of Wuhan accounting for 13 of the fatalities.
-(Reporting by Ryan Woo, Huizhong Wu and Se Young Lee; Editing by Kim Coghill)
+In the central province of Hubei, the epicenter of the outbreak in China, there were 14 new deaths, with the provincial capital of Wuhan accounting for 13 of the fatalities.

+Reporting by Ryan Woo, Huizhong Wu and Se Young Lee; Editing by Kim Coghill